 - See where your samples differ from the reference sequence.

 - Identify which clade or lineage your sample belongs to based on differences from the reference genome.
 Nextstrain has grouped variants of SARS-CoV-2 into clades based on specific signature mutations.

 - View sample placement in the context of a Nextstrain phylogenetic tree.

 - ***Note: Exercise caution when interpreting the Auspice JSON v2 file generated by Nextclade.
 Nextclade's algorithms are only meant for quick assessment of sequences.
 Nextclade is not a replacement for full analysis with the main Nextstrain pipeline.
 The phylogenetic trees built in Nextclade are not run through the Augur pipeline and therefore are not as rigorous as the phylogenetic trees built in Nextstrain.
 However, Nextclade can be used as a first pass to understand where your samples fall on the tree.

 Check out the Nextstrain blog to read more about SARS-CoV-2 clades!

 Uploading to Nextclade

-- Choose the samples you would like to upload to Nextclade by clicking the checkbox to the left of a sample name.
+- On the Consensus Genome tab of your project, choose the samples you would like to upload to Nextclade by clicking the checkbox to the left of a sample name.